bixb922/crank-organ/doc-software/README.md

 The software will automatically load the current setlist, or if empty, the saved setlist.
 If you turn the crank (with crank sensor installed) or release the touchpad, the playback will start.

-If there is no setlist stored (empty setlist), turning the crank or releasing the touchpad  will shuffle all tunes randomly (first all tunes with 3 starts, if none, all tunes).
+If there is no setlist stored (empty setlist), turning the crank or releasing the touchpad  will shuffle all tunes randomly (first all tunes with 3 stars rating, if none, all tunes).

 If you have the tune list or performance page open in your cell phone previously to reboot, the page will poll the microcontroller until it is powered on and running, and then it will refresh the information.
 There should be no need to reload the page.
 The "broken heart" emoticon on the header bar will disappear automatically once the microcontroller is running.